spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-etherpad.md

 - The `ensure-matrix-users-created` playbook tag makes the playbook automatically create the Etherpad admin user (`etherpad_admin_username`).

-- The shortcut commands with `just` program are also available: `just run-tags install-all,start` or `just run-tags setup-all,start`
+- The shortcut commands with the [`just` program](just.md) are also available: `just install-all` or `just setup-all`

-  `just run-tags install-all,start` is useful for maintaining your setup quickly when its components remain unchanged.
-If you adjust your `vars.yml` to remove other components, you'd need to run `just run-tags setup-all,start`, or these components will still remain installed.
-For more information about `just` shortcuts, take a look at this page: [Running `just` commands](just.md)
+  `just install-all` is useful for maintaining your setup quickly when its components remain unchanged.
+If you adjust your `vars.yml` to remove other components, you'd need to run `just setup-all`, or these components will still remain installed.

 - If you change the Etherpad admin user's password (`etherpad_admin_password` in your `vars.yml` file) subsequently, the admin user's credentials on the homeserver won't be updated automatically.
 If you'd like to change the admin user's password, use a tool like [synapse-admin](configuring-playbook-synapse-admin.md) to change it, and then update `etherpad_admin_password` to let the admin user know its new password.